SpotifySocial/SpotifySocialApp/back/README.md

 Since these endpoints are only for our internal data science engine, very HTTP request requires a secret query parameter which must exactly match a password in our database

+## Middleware

+### Fetch ID Tokens
+- Applicable to GET requests
+- Fetches user ids and refresh_tokens from database and puts it in the session
+- Returned HTTP codes and responses:
+	- 500: Database Error: Could not fetch user ids and refresh tokens

+Note: The error codes and messages of the middleware can also be returned by the routes which they belong to

 ## Endpoints

 ### http://localhost:8080/ml/songs/saved